 W-2 Employee vs. 1099 Independent Contractor: What’s the Difference?

 There are a couple of differences to consider between 1099 contractors and employees.
-The first is in how you pay them.
+The first is how you pay them.
 With an employee, you pay a regular salary and cover payroll tax and your portion of employee benefits.
 You take deductions out of the paycheck for health insurance, HSA, and 401(k) contributions if employees qualify for those benefits.
-If you want to fire a salaried employee, you’ll need to check your state’s employment law on requirements to do so.

 When you hire an employee, you have them fill out a W-4 form.
 When you file your income tax for your company, you send each employee a W-2 form so they can report their earnings on their own taxes.